m-elkhou/Facial_Expression_Detection/README.md

 [![](https://i.ytimg.com/vi/H0dOHoLU8cs/hqdefault.jpg?sqp=-oaymwEZCNACELwBSFXyq4qpAwsIARUAAIhCGAFwAQ==&rs=AOn4CLDoskEmT091eSdOIOIiOMhUIWOCkg)](https://www.youtube.com/watch?v=H0dOHoLU8cs)

+Now-a-days there is a common trend for a human-computers interaction in the field of machine intelligence.
+Real time detection of face and interpreting different facial expressions like happy, anger, sad, fear, surprise etc. is based on facial features and their actions.
+The key elements of face are considered for detection of face and prediction of expressions or emotions of face.
+To determine the different facial expressions, the variations in each facial features are used.
+For detection and classification of different classes of facial expressions, machine learning algorithms are used by training of different set of images.
+The proposed algorithm uses open source computer vision (OpenCV) and Machine learning with python.

 - ApplicationAndroid : contient l'application sous format apk.
 - CodePythondeProjet : contient le code python de projet.
 - CodeServeur: contient le serveur.